apache/spark/CI.rst

 Publishing documentation
 ------------------------

-Documentation from the ``master`` branch is automatically published on Amazon S3.
+Documentation from the ``main`` branch is automatically published on Amazon S3.

 To make this possible, GitHub Action has secrets set up with credentials for an Amazon Web Service account - ``DOCS_AWS_ACCESS_KEY_ID`` and ``DOCS_AWS_SECRET_ACCESS_KEY``.